simon-katz/lein-nomis-ns-graph/README.md

 * https://github.com/alexander-yakushev/ns-graph

-The plugin itself is tiny, all the hard work is done by [clojure.tools.namespace](https://github.com/clojure/tools.namespace) and [Rhizome](https://github.com/ztellman/rhizome).
+The plugin itself is small; all the hard work is done by [clojure.tools.namespace](https://github.com/clojure/tools.namespace) and [Rhizome](https://github.com/ztellman/rhizome).